An electrical injury occurs when a current passes through the body, interfering with the function of an internal organ or sometimes burning tissue.

 Electrical injury may result from contact with faulty electrical appliances or machinery or inadvertent contact with household wiring or electrical power lines.
 Getting shocked from touching an electrical outlet in the home or by a small appliance is rarely serious, but accidental exposure to high voltage causes about 400 deaths each year in the United States.
 The severity of the injury ranges from minor to fatal and is determined by the following factors:

 The intensity of the current is measured in volts and amperes.
 Ordinary household current in the United States is 110 to 220 volts.
+A standard electrical outlet is 110 volts, and 220 volts is used for large appliances such as dryers or refrigerators.
 Anything over 500 volts is considered high voltage.
 High voltage can jump (arc) through the air anywhere from an inch up to several feet, depending on the voltage.
 Thus, a person may be injured simply by coming too close to a high-voltage line.
 High voltage causes more severe injuries than low voltage and is more likely to cause internal damage.

 Electrical current is categorized as direct current (DC) or alternating current (AC).
 Direct current, such as current generated by batteries, flows in the same direction constantly.
-Alternating current, such as current available through household wall sockets, changes direction 50 to 60 times per second.
-Alternating current, which is used in most households in the United States and Europe, is more dangerous than direct current.
+Alternating current, such as current available through household wall sockets in the United States and Europe, changes direction 50 to 60 times per second.
+Alternating current is more dangerous than direct current.
 Direct current tends to cause a single muscle contraction often strong enough to force people away from the current's source.
 Alternating current causes a continuing muscle contraction, often preventing people from releasing their grip on the current's source.
 As a result, exposure may be prolonged.
 Even a small amount of alternating current—barely enough to be felt as a mild shock—may cause the grip to freeze.
 Slightly more alternating current can cause the chest muscles to contract, making breathing impossible.
 Even more current can cause deadly abnormal heart rhythms (arrhythmias).

 The path that the electricity takes through the body tends to determine which tissues are affected.
 Because alternating current continually reverses direction, the commonly used terms “entry” and “exit” are inappropriate.
 The terms “source” and “ground” are more precise.
 The most common source point for electricity is the hand, and the second most common is the head.
 The most common ground point is the foot.
 A current that travels from arm to arm or from arm to leg may go through the heart and is much more dangerous than a current that travels between a leg and the ground.
 A current that travels through the head may affect the brain.